onap/doc/docs/guides/onap-documentation/setup-of-a-doc-dev-system.rst

                        jq \
                        tox

-Check the git version with ...
+Check the git version and the path of the sphinx-build executable ...

 .. code-block:: bash

    git --version

+   which sphinx-build

+.. tip:: Remember the path
+   ``/usr/bin/sphinx-build``, you need it later to configure a VSC extension.
 -------------------------------------------------------------------------------

 Create virtual environment and activate